OtlotlengMonyoko/Deloitte-Media-customer-survey/README.md

 View the visualizations and results to interpret the model performance.

 # Results
 The machine learning models were trained and evaluated on the Deloitte media customer survey dataset.
 The data was first sorted by whether or not the employee had home internet in their household.
-The models achieved an accuracy of [accuracy score] on the test set, demonstrating that it is possible to predict which employees are likely to pay based on their survey responses.
-[Provide additional relevant results or visualizations here.]
+The models achieved an accuracy of 66% on the test set, demonstrating that it is possible to predict which employees are likely to pay based on their survey responses.

 # Contact
-If you have any questions or feedback about this project, please contact [contact information].
+If you have any questions or feedback about this project, please contact otlotlengmonyokoo@yahoo.com.

 # License
-This project is licensed under the [license name].
+This project is licensed under the Otlotleng.